orhansoyuhos/rMEG-FEF-vs-IFJ/Visualize_Results/ReadMe.md

-## Visualize_Results folder includes MATLAB code to apply statistical masks and visualize the resulting functional connectivity matrices from the AnalysisPipeline step.
+## Visualize_Results folder includes MATLAB code to apply statistical masks.
+It visualizes the resulting functional connectivity matrices from the AnalysisPipeline step.

 The fsaverage folder contains the MATLAB files for the fsaverage surface-based template with several smoothing values.